Established in 1985

 30 Years of Caring!

-In the beginning, St. John Evangelical United Church of Christ members had it in their hearts to serve their home-bound parishioners.
+In the beginning, St. John United Church of Christ members had it in their hearts to serve their home-bound parishioners.
 The In Home Services Program grew out of that desire.
 Now it serves people of all faiths in nine Metro East communities including Caseyville, Collinsville, Edwardsville, Fairmont City, Fairview Heights, Glen Carbon, Granite City, Maryville and Troy.

 In early 2001, we open the doors to an Adult Day Program in the basement of St. John EUCC.